pixelpark/puppet-ds_389/README.md

 }
 ```

-#### Modifying existing LDIF data
+### Modifying existing LDIF data

-If you need to modify any of the default ldif data, (typically configs) you can do so via the `modify_ldifs` parameter.
+If you need to modify any of the default ldif data (typically configs), you can do so via the `modify_ldifs` parameter.
 It expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node).
 The ldif file is created and passed to ldapmodify to load it into the instance.

 ```puppet
 ds_389::instance { 'example':